 (a) No Obligation to Disclose.
 No terms of this agreement obligate Disclosing Party to disclose any Confidential Information.

 (b) No Obligation to Do Business.
-No terms of this agreement obligate either party to enter any business relationship or agreement, related to the Purpose or otherwise.
+No terms of this agreement obligate either party to enter into any business relationship or agreement, related to the Purpose or otherwise.

 (c) No License.
 No terms of this agreement grant any license for any patent, trademark, copyright, or other intellectual property.